 18.3.
 Data collection

 Right to collect data in general is governed by the Slovak National Council law No 540/2001(Digest) on the State statistics as amended and supplemented by further regulations.
 The obligation to provide data is stated in the Statistical Law and its provisions (Programme of State Statistical Surveys), which is fixed for a 3-year period.
 Since 2016, reporting units (legal entities, natural persons) are required to electronically submit statistical reports in accordance with the amendment to Act No. 540/2001 Coll. on state statistics as amended by Act no. 326/2014 Coll. (hereinafter referred to as the law), which contains new rules for submitting statistical questionnaires.
-The completed statistical questionnaire Roc 1-01 must be submitted electronically no later than 30.4. after the reference year on the website www.statistics.sk.
-The completed statistical form Roc 2-01 must be submitted electronically no later than 31.5. after the reference year on the website www.statistics.sk.
+The completed statistical questionnaire Roc 1-01 must be submitted electronically no later than April 30 after the reference year on the website www.statistics.sk.
+The completed statistical form Roc 2-01 must be submitted electronically no later than May 31 after the reference year on the website www.statistics.sk.
 In case the reporting unit has not submitted a report, is contacted by the relevant regional collection office.
 The data collection process is conducted in the Integrated Statistical Information System (ISIS).
-The statistical office of the SR creates technical projects of the statistical surveys describing data collection and its evaluation, including a description of statistical controls/checks and algorithms within the integrated ISIS.
+The SOSR creates technical projects of the statistical surveys describing data collection and its evaluation, including a description of statistical controls/checks and algorithms within the integrated ISIS.
 The data collection process is ensured by the regional offices during the phase of electronic data collection, ensure using statistical controls and algorithms the data collection process itself.
 The non-responding units are informed about their reporting duty and contacted by regional offices again within the post-collection phase.
 There are no problems with reporting discipline in the case of large enterprises.
 When the deadline for a tax return provision is postponed, reporting units are obliged to use a qualified estimate.
 Mainly in relation to postponement of the tax returns, the post-collection phase and data validation phase is extended till T+8 months after the reference period.

 18.4.
 Data validation

-1) Formal checks that are realised in the process of data entry automatically (compatible with Validation level 0 and 1);
+The SOSR distinguishes between two levels of data checks during the electronic data collection: 1) Formal checks that are realised in the process of data entry automatically (compatible with Validation level 0 and 1); 2) Informal checks to control the complexity and relations among the variables (compatible with Validation level from 2 to 5);

-I – Informative checks: they give additional information, which is important for the following process of corrections.
-They also inform about some inconsistencies in the state of fulfilment of the questionnaire, about item non-response, exceeding stated limits etc.
+According to the importance there are classified 2 basic types of checks: I – Informative checks: they give additional information, which is important for the following process of corrections.
+They also inform about some inconsistencies in the state of fulfilment of the questionnaire, about item non-response, exceeding stated limits etc. Z – Checks of great importance: they indicate the exact error that it must be always corrected or explained Most of the errors are directly consulted with the reporting units by regional offices via telephone contacts, emails etc.

 18.5.
 Data compilation